tapis-project/documentation/source/technical/files.rst

   All objects matching the *sourceUri* path as a prefix will be re-created as objects on the *destinationUri* system.

 *HTTP/S to ANY*
   Transfer of a directory is not supported.
+Destination system may not be of type GLOBUS.
 The content of the object from the *sourceUri* URL is used to create a single file or object on the *destinationUri* system.

 *ANY to HTTP/S*
   Transfers not supported.
 Tapis does not support the use of protocol http/s for the *destinationUri*.